Click here to be added to Sheri Bakes' special interest list

-Sheri Bakes’s work stems from an interest in wind; the atmosphere motion.
+Sheri Bakes’ work stems from an interest in wind: the motion of the atmosphere.
 Her work pulls in and out of focus, from windswept, loosely rendered landscape to abstraction.
-Fine attention to light and it’s stippling motion throughout a wide variety of landscapes and atmospheric moods are built up through layers.
-The work is meant to serve as respite and aids to meditation that will appear to shift through the days and grow with the viewer over time.
+Fine attention is given to light and its stippled effect, built up through many layers throughout a wide variety of landscapes and atmospheric moods.
+Bakes' work is intended to serve as respite and an aid to meditation, to shift through the days and grow with the viewer over time.

 Bakes received a BFA from Emily Carr University of Art and Design in 1998, and began exhibiting with Bau-Xi Gallery in 2002.
 She lives and works on Vancouver Island, British Columbia.

 Kevin Chong wrote for the Globe and Mail: "Her brooding wind-swept scenes highlight tensions not only between the sky and land, but also between the physical landscape and the world of the mind."